VinGarcia/Simple-Iterator-Template/README.md

 Provides a header-only C++ iterator template that is easy to adapt for any custom container.

+## Change Log:

+Recently PR #14 was merged, and it adds a backward-incompatible change:

+- Now instead of defining the function `cmp` for the iterators the template expects a function `equals` that semantically means `!cmp()`

+The reason for that is because it was argued that the behavior where cmp would return true when the iterators were different was not obvious and was prone to causing implementation errors.

+This backward-incompatible change should be a one-off since there aren't all that many things to change in this template, but I thought this was important enough for that, I am hoping this won't cause much trouble for the people already using the library.

 ## Features:

 - Single header.